EOxServer/eoxserver/docs/sphinx/en/rfc/rfc12.rst

 Storages
 --------

-The :class:`Storage` subclasses represent different types of storage facilities.
+The :class:`~.Storage` subclasses represent different types of storage facilities.
 In the database model, only FTP and rasdaman backends have their own models defined that contain the information how to connect to the server.
 This is not needed for locally mounted file systems, so the local backend does not have a representation in the database.

 The wrapper layer constructed on top of the database model on the other hand knows three classes of storages that provide a common interface to access their